 4. Super Duper Mega Ultraviolet!

-Pantone’s color of the year goes to none other than Ultraviolet, and for many reasons.
-This certain shade of purple is described to be “dramatically provocative and very thoughtful”, plus it is a symbol for royalty and brilliance.
-Furthermore, purple has been used by famous music icons such as David Bowie, Prince and the great Jimi Hendrix, who seems to have an affinity with the color violet.
-Surprising as it seems, ultraviolet has become a big hit in the mobile app designs and have gained success throughout the recent years.
-We can now be positive that this is indeed a one for the record books.
+Pantone’s color of the year goes to none other than Ultraviolet for many reasons.
+This certain shade of purple is described to be “dramatically provocative and very thoughtful”, plus it is a symbol of royalty and brilliance.
+Furthermore, purple has been used by famous music icons such as David Bowie, Prince, and the great Jimi Hendrix, who seem to have an affinity with the color violet.
+Surprising as it seems, ultraviolet has become a big hit in mobile app designs and has gained success throughout recent years.
+We can now be positive that this is indeed one for the record books.

 5. Pastel anyone?

-Pastel colors are not only good for flowers, but also for web designing as well.
-It gives a minimalistic approach to setting the mood for the eyes and tends to cool and relax things down a little bit, offering more attractive to the concept of the website itself.
+Pastel colors are not only good for flowers but also for web design as well.
+It gives a minimalistic approach to setting the mood for the eyes and tends to cool and relax things down a little bit, offering more attraction to the concept of the website itself.
 Mint greens, stormy blues, and pinks are taking the web design war to a whole new level and will definitely kill the stigma of over whites and blacks.
-Also, it gives a sense of thrill and adventure to the artist and clients because pastels are not usually used for color designing in websites that is why it is becoming a very popular choice in reinventing the web design community.
+Also, it gives a sense of thrill and adventure to the artist and clients because pastels are not usually used for color designing on websites, which is why it is becoming a very popular choice in reinventing the web design community.

 6. Black will always be Black, and it’s Beautiful